Skip to main content

 Description

 A security flaw has been discovered in Tenda M3 1.0.0.13(4903).
 This issue affects the function formSetAdInfoDetails of the file /goform/setAdInfoDetail.
 The manipulation of the argument adName/smsPassword/smsAccount/weixinAccount/weixinName/smsSignature/adRedirectUrl/adCopyRight/smsContent/adItemUID results in heap-based buffer overflow.
 The attack may be performed from remote.
-The exploit has been released to the public and may be exploited.
+The exploit has been released to the public and may be used for attacks.

 AI-Powered Analysis